 The Elvie pump is an innovative breast pump that is completely wireless and hands-free.
 Instead of hooking yourself up to a pump with tubing and breast pump parts, you just place the entire pump in your bra.

-(This means that to pump both sides at once, you actually need two Elvie pumps.)
+This means that to pump both sides at once, you actually use two separate Elvie pumps.

-The pump can be operated with an app on your phone; the app can also tell you how full the bottles are.
+The pump can be operated with an app on your phone; the app can also tell you how much milk you’ve pumped.

-What are the Pros of Using an Elvie?
+What are the advantages of using an Elvie Breast Pump?

 Some of the advantages of using an Elvie include: